tinyos/tinyos-main/tos/lib/mac/tkn154/README.txt

 - resetting the MAC during operation (via MLME_RESET) has not been sufficiently tested
 - if initial beacon Tx timestamp is invalid, the coordinator will hang
-- frame pending flags will (need to be) always set in the ACK headers
+- frame pending flags are (need to be) set in the ACK headers
 - transmitting coordinator realignment frames has not been tested
 - during an ongoing CSMA-CA transmission incoming frames are ignored
 - on a beacon-enabled PAN: if the device cannot find the beacon the DATA frame